blakadder/blog/_posts/2021-10-11-sonoff-nspanel.md

 The buttons at the bottom are large enough but the sample I got was very mushy with not a lot of feedback and it has to be pressed exactly in the middle.
 I informed Sonoff of this shortcoming and they promised the final design will improve on that.

 The back of the unit is mounted in the wall and houses the power supply unit and two 10A relays.
-Despite that, NSPanel is rated only to 2A per relay or 4A combined which is a bit strange, more so because it has a thermostat feature, but more on that later...
+Despite that, NSPanel is rated only to 2A per relay or 4A combined which is a bit strange, more so because it has a thermostat feature, but more on that one later...

 ![Boot Image](/assets/images/nspanel/bootimg.jpg)